 Waterfalls are not Litchfield’s only tourism drawcard.
 Stop in and see the huge Magnetic Termite Mounds, or explore the unique rock formations in the Lost City.
 If you would like an aerial view of the park, helicopter tours are available.
 These offer a birds’ eye view of Litchfield.

-Directions: From Darwin, head south on the Stuart Highway.
-Exit onto Batchelor Road which will lead into Rum Jungle Road.
-Follow signs for Litchfield.
+Directions: From Darwin, head south on the Stuart Highway and exit onto Batchelor Road which will lead into Rum Jungle Road.
+From there, follow the signs for Litchfield.